ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 - Default: None

 ### db2_ldap_password
 Define the password of above db2 user in the local LDAP registry.
-Must define when `db2_ldap_username` is defined.
+Must define when `db2_ldap_username` is used.

 - Optional
 - Environment Variable: `DB2_LDAP_PASSWORD`